nath-82/Communication/README.md

 # Communication
-Communicate here by requesting edits
+Communicate here with me by making an issue.